TitouanPastor/CrewUp/project-proposal-template.md

 **Problem**: Students often want to attend nightlife/events but don’t want to go alone.
 Coordination is fragmented (DMs, group chats), safety concerns exist (harassment, spiked drinks), and trust is hard to establish.

-**Solution**: CrewUp is a lightweight web app where users discover nearby events, see people also interested, form a small group chat, and rate fellow attendees afterward.
+**Solution**: CrewUp is a lightweight web app where users discover nearby events, find people interested in those events that they can form small group chats with, and rate fellow attendees afterward.
 A “Party Mode” adds a Help button for quick group alerts and venue safety pings.

 **Why Dynamic?**: Feeds and recommendations adapt to user location/interests/history; group chats and attendance rosters update in real-time; safety alerts propagate live to group members.